joaofrjesusbe/JJlibUI/README.md

 To help build new UI easy and customizable.
 Support for iOS 5.0 and superior.

-Current build: v0.4
+Current build: v0.5

 ####Functionality :
  - Personalize your TabBar.
- - Easy transitions.
+ - Built-in transitions.
  - Choose the TabBar orientation.

-See example for advance how to do advance features.
+ - Define if you want a static or a scroll TabBar.
+ - Storyboard integrantion
+ - Easilly add new actions for the TabBar with blocks

 ####How to create